 - The VIX’s effective “look forward” horizon is relatively short even though it’s based on options with about 30 days until expiration.

-- The VIX factors in mean reversion during volatile times.
+- The VIX factors in the possibility of mean reversion during volatile times.

 - Out-of-the-money (OTM) put prices can have a large impact on the VIX.